Vic: Respondent Does NOT Serve Payment Schedule within Time after receipt of s18(2) Notice

 - The rate at which the work is to be remunerated and how the total amount claimed is calculated.

-Please move to the next step on the Victorian flowchart" being "Claimant has 5 business days after the 2 business days from receipt of s.18(2) notice has expired to prepare and serve Adjudication Application".
+Please move to the next step on the Victoria flowchart" being "Claimant has 5 business days after the 2 business days from expiry of Adjudication Notice [s.18(2)] to prepare & serve Adjudication Application".